 Distances are calculated in a straight line and may not reflect actual travel distance.

-On the first floor, there are three bedrooms all of which benefit from useful built in cupboards and a family bathroom.
+On the first floor, there are three bedrooms all of which benefit from useful built in cupboards, an ensuite and also a family bathroom.
 All the upstairs rooms enjoy garden views.

 All these factors combined with this beautiful village setting make this a most appealing property with a superb level of accommodation with space to suit all the family.